JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 They are almost certainly manifestations of the outer space zones as mentioned in *The Urantia Book*.
 Speaking from a 1935 reference, it says,

-> “In the not-distant future, new telescopes will reveal to the wondering gaze of Urantian astronomers no less than 375 million new galaxies in the remote stretches of outer space.”
-[UB 12:2.3](/en/The_Urantia_Book/12#p2_3)
+> “In the not-distant future, new telescopes will reveal to the wondering gaze of Urantian astronomers no less than 375 million new galaxies in the remote stretches of outer space.” <a id="a209_182"></a>[UB 12:2.3](/en/The_Urantia_Book/12#p2_3)
 > . . .
-> “You may visualize the first outer space level, where untold universes are now in process of formation, as a vast procession of galaxies swinging around Paradise, bounded above and below by the midspace zones of quiescence and bounded on the inner and outer margins by relatively quiet space zones.”
-[UB 11:7.7](/en/The_Urantia_Book/11#p7_7)
+> “You may visualize the first outer space level, where untold universes are now in process of formation, as a vast procession of galaxies swinging around Paradise, bounded above and below by the midspace zones of quiescence and bounded on the inner and outer margins by relatively quiet space zones.” <a id="a211_302"></a>[UB 11:7.7](/en/The_Urantia_Book/11#p7_7)

 Further, *The Urantia Book* says, (again, from 1935 reference point)

 > “Although the unaided human eye can see only two or three nebulae outside the borders of the Superuniverse of Orvonton, your telescopes literally reveal millions upon millions of these physical universes in process of formation.
 Most of the starry realms visually exposed to the search of your present-day telescopes are in Orvonton, but with photographic technique the larger telescopes penetrate far beyond the borders of the grand universe into the domains of outer space, where untold universes are in process of organization.
-And there are yet other millions of universes beyond the range of your present instruments.”
-[UB 12:2.2](/en/The_Urantia_Book/12#p2_2)
+And there are yet other millions of universes beyond the range of your present instruments.” <a id="a215_626"></a>[UB 12:2.2](/en/The_Urantia_Book/12#p2_2)

 If the Virgo Supercluster and other features of deep space that we can see now with our telescopes were a part of Orvonton or even the Grand Universe, the book would have said so right there.